malin-nilsson/TypeScript-Blog/README.md

 # Dot dot dot - Blog CMS
 A minimalist blog CMS built with TypeScript with features like publishing a blog, viewing other blogs, as well as creating and deleting blog posts.

-During this project I got the opportunity to develop my TypeScript skills, I also got to continue practicing testing with Cypress.
+During this project I got the opportunity to develop my TypeScript skills.
+I also got to continue practicing testing with Cypress.

 ![](./src/assets/screenshot.jpg)